 For the existing Swiss toll system (LSVA), EETS is a new recording service that must be integrated into the existing system.
 The existing LSVA infrastructure is to be changed as little as possible, as it must continue to function smoothly until it is replaced in 2025.
 In order not to put unnecessary strain on the complex LSVA IT system, the IT systems of the existing LSVA and EETS will work as independently of each other as possible.

 The EETS project is not purely an IT project: it includes the adaptation of border control processes, the introduction of onboard equipment (OBE) in lorries and a functional extension of roadside infrastructure (beacon and enforcement facilities).
 These infrastructure components are not only used at the border (beacon facilities), but also in Switzerland for control purposes (enforcement facilities).

-The onboard equipment will be supplied by the future EETS providers.
+The OBE will be supplied by the future EETS providers.
 The providers also assume the entire collection system, collect the fees and pay them to the FCA.
 The FCA provides them with information on the technical interface, the fee to be paid and the detailed information required for passing on charges.